 The World Geodetic System 1984 (WGS84) is the equivalent of the ITRS for the U.S. Department of Defense (and includes also a global gravitational model).
-It is the evolution of previous reference systems, WGS60, WGS66, and WGS7230.
+It is the evolution of previous reference systems, WGS60, WGS66, and WGS72 (DMA 1987).
 The corresponding reference frame for WGS84 as originally realized in 1987 on the basis mostly of satellite Doppler observations agreed approximately with NAD83.
 The next realization, designated WGS84(G730), made use of observations from 12 GPS stations around the world and was aligned with the ITRF92 to an accuracy of about 20 cm in all coordinates.
 Here, G730 denotes the 730th week of the GPS satellite ephemerides.
 The next realization, WGS84(G873), improved on this and was designed to be consistent with ITRF94, which was achieved with about 10 cm accuracy.
-The latest realization, WGS84(G1150), is based on GPS observations at 17 U.S. Air Force and NIMA (National Imagery and Mapping Agency)31 stations, and it is consistent with ITRF2000 at the 2 cm level of accuracy32.
+The next realization, WGS84(G1150), was based on GPS observations at 17 U.S. Air Force and NIMA (National Imagery and Mapping Agency)6 stations, and it is consistent with ITRF2000 at the 2 cm level of accuracy (Merrigan et al. 2002)7.
+Finally, the latest realization, WGS84(G1674), is actually adjusted to be consistent with ITRF2008.
+That is, all the WGS84 stations adopted their ITRF2008 coordinates and velocities for epoch 2005.08 (Wong et al. 2012).

-3.4 Transformations
+Transformations 3.4

-With many different realizations of terrestrial reference systems, as well as local or regional datums, it is important for many geodetic applications to know the relationship between the coordinates of points in these frames.
+With many different realizations of terrestrial reference systems, as well as local or regional datums, it is important in geodetic applications to know the relationship between the coordinates of points in these frames.
 Especially for the realization of ITRF, extensive use is made of transformations to define the evolution of the realizations and the relationships of ITRF to the realizations of reference systems of contributing analysis centers or space techniques.
 The transformations of traditional local horizontal datums (referring to an ellipsoid) with respect to each other and with respect to a global terrestrial reference frame is a topic beyond the present scope.
-However, for standard Cartesian systems, like the ITRS and WGS84, and even the new realizations of the NAD83 and other modern realizations of regional datums (like the European Coordinate Reference Systems33), a simple 7-parameter similarity transformation (Helmert transformation) serves as basic model for the transformations.
+However, for standard Cartesian systems, like the ITRS and WGS84, and even the new realizations of the NAD83 and other modern realizations of regional datums (like the European Coordinate Reference Systems9), a simple 7-parameter similarity transformation (Helmert transformation) serves as the basic model for the transformations.